fastly/fastly-magento/README.md

 ## 6.2 Prevent caching for custom modules

-When using custom modules in your Magento installation whose HTML output shouldn't be cached.
-Ensure that you add their controllers to the "Disable caching for routes" configuration to prevent caching of their output.
+When using custom modules in your Magento installation whose HTML output shouldn't be cached, ensure that you add their controllers to the "Disable caching for routes" configuration to prevent caching of their output.